Jamesbarford/python-c-compiler/README.md

 - [TempleOS](https://templeos.org/)
 - [JS c compiler](https://github.com/Captainarash/CaptCC)

-*Taking a weekend
+*Taking a weekend -
-I'm building a more _real_ compiler in c for my masters and having been building a more _real_ compiler in `c`.
+I'm building a more _real_ compiler in `c` for my masters.
 There's months of learning crammed into these rather shoddy ~900 of code.